u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 - Make things like replication checks, data sharing, etc. native to the system
 - Create norms that reward and incentivize **openness instead of secrecy**
 - Give granular attribution for scientists -- not just first and last authors
-- Help scientists build their prestige through more granular attribution for their contributions, instead of it being transferred in aggregate by journal impact and authorship position
+- Ensure scientists can build their prestige through more granular attribution for their contributions, instead of it being transferred in aggregate by journal impact and authorship position

+Tracing the thread of science across centuries, it's clear that prestige has played a common, significant role -- initially through the prestige of aristocratic patrons and now through institutional prestige (and of course, the scientist's own prestige).

 Though the technology and infrastructure was always possible for some of these, it feels much more realistic in an agentic world.
 Large language models are rapidly getting us to a point where we can: